Andrew-code2020/ms3onlinecookbook/README.md

 4. Snacks

-The problem that we are trying to solve is that current Temple Lean members are trying to eat the right food and drink to back up their work in the gym but they get conflicting advice on when they do research online.
+The problem that we are trying to solve is that current Temple Lean members are trying to eat the right food and drink to back up their work in the gym but they get conflicting advice on when they do research onlinen or when chatting with friends.
 They also lack a social support network to encourage them to eat the best quality food.
 We set out to bring Temple Lean gym members into a community of their peers that contained the best advice on food and drink to help them get the most quality from of their gym membership at Temple Lean gym.
 The above named meal types are four strategically valuable markets.
 They are how people understand food at a glance.
 We have designed the website to offer bitesize information on the best quality recipes in these four categories.
-The success of this website is that the user is able to locate the type of recipe they want quickly and easily without having to sift through the large amount conflicting information on other sites.
+The success of this website is that the user is able to locate the type of recipe they want quickly and easily without having to sift through the large amount conflicting information in other areas fo the web.

 Further success will be measured by the number of Temple Lean members who sign up to the Temple Lean Recipes website.